Celtikill/static-site/README.md

 > :warning: Security Warning :warning:
 > Do not use this for anyting you care about.
 Do not host sensitive data with what I provide, or use this in production, without careful (and very simple) modification.

-It's wise to not run anything you don't personally review and understand.
-Of special note here:
+**It's wise to not run anything you don't personally review and understand.**  Of special note here:

-- This is a demo pipeline, aimed at deploying a web presence via multi-account architecture, CloudFront and WAF (key security AWS Well Architected features) are managed with feature flags I generally leave off.
+- This is a demo pipeline, aimed at deploying a web presence via multi-account architecture.
+CloudFront and WAF (key security AWS Well Architected features) are managed with feature flags I generally leave off.
 - Since I'm not using CloudFront, TLS encryption (https) is not easily available, and not deployed.

 ## 🔄 Pipeline Status